 The fifth sentence may be left out for the purpose of the present discussion.
 The sixth sentence wishes that in the India of the Poet’s dream (utopian belief, some would say) the clear stream of ‘reason’ won’t lose its way in the desert sand of dead habit.
 As against this, what do we see in today’s India?
 “Rationality”, “Rationalism” and “Rationalists” are being criticised and abused in filthy terms.
 It is dead habits, superstitions and rotten traditions that are being actively promoted, and not the opposite.

 Now, let us talk a bit about “utopia”.
 It seems that to expect the citizens to enjoy freedom guaranteed to them by the Constitution is a ‘utopia’.
-For women, peasants, workers and other downtrodden people to hope for equitable treatment and a dignified existence is also a ‘utopia’.
+For women, marginal and small farmers, workers and other downtrodden people to hope for equitable treatment and a dignified existence is also a ‘utopia’.

 What is practical is trampling the freedom of the people.
-It is highly practical to remain mum while the migrant labourers perished.
-It is also practical to help the rich to become richer and to tell the common man that some oil would also “trickle down” to them, like sops thrown at dogs.
+It is highly practical to remain silent while the migrant labourers perished.
+It is also practical to help the rich become richer and tell the common man that some oil would also “trickle down” to them, like sops thrown at strays.
 If that’s the idea of being practical, is it something worth aspiring for?

 One last thing about being a dreamer and a realist.
-Whatever man has achieved or created have been possible because some dream, some idea (also thought to be utopian by some) came to some minds.
-All inventions and discoveries (including in the outer space) followed such dreams.
-For example, the realist sceptics never thought that the utopian idea of man going on inter-planetary missions would ever come true!
+Whatever man has achieved or created has been possible because some men dreamt of and pursued ideas, termed as ‘utopia’ by their contemporaries.
+All inventions and discoveries (including in outer space) followed such dreams.
+For example, the realist sceptics never thought that the utopian idea of a man-made spaceship going on interplanetary missions would ever come true!

-We must have the strong belief that the poet’s dream can and surely be achieved, today or tomorrow, and our country will surely awake “into that heaven of freedom”.
+We must have a strong belief that the poet’s dream can and surely be achieved, today or tomorrow, and our country will awake “into that heaven of freedom”.